List of The Larry Sanders Show characters: Larry Sanders

 Larry depends almost entirely upon Artie to protect him from the network executives and the unpleasant realities of show business.
 Larry claims he can't do the show without Artie because Artie is so loyal to him.
 In practice, Artie says what Larry finds too awkward or uncomfortable to say.
 Artie often colludes with Larry to achieve a desired end, and is the only person in Larry's professional life that can understand and connect with him.
 Artie's last name is never mentioned in any episode.
 The characterization of Artie is heavily inspired by Fred DeCordova, Johnny Carson's longtime producer.

 Francine is Larry's first wife, whom he begins dating again after Jeannie leaves him.
 Hank and Artie strongly dislike Francine.
 Larry's second wife, Jeannie, leaves him to go to Chicago because she thinks that he is too involved with the show.
 After she leaves him, Larry takes things very hard and has a minor heart episode.

 In the episode "Larry's Birthday", it is mentioned that Larry discovered Jerry when Jerry was performing at the comedy club Catch a Rising Star and hired him as the head writer for his show.
 Jerry was doing poorly as a comedian and was just about to quit the business before being hired.
 Due to budgetary reasons, Larry has to fire Jerry and he is unhappy with how bitter Jerry becomes after being fired.

 Larry becomes unhappy with his previous agent Leo, so he hires Stevie.
 Stevie is very obnoxious and Artie does not seem to like him very much.
 However, Stevie is good at what he does initially and he is able to negotiate Larry a very lucrative contract.
 Larry is impressed that Stevie represents many high-powered clients.
 In the episode "The Beginning of the End", Larry fires Stevie after finding out that he double-crossed him by becoming comedian Jon Stewart's agent.
 Stewart, at this point, is in a position to replace Larry on his talk show, and Stevie negotiates for Stewart rather than Larry before being fired.
 Grant is believed to be inspired by Ari Emanuel.

 Larry feels contempt for Melanie because he tends to dislike network executives.
 In the episode "The Garden Weasel", she makes him do live commercials on the show against his will.
-Larry gets into an argument with her afterwards, and she ends up assaulting him.
+Larry argues with her afterwards, and she ends up assaulting him.
 Eventually, Larry once again has to rely on Artie to bluntly tell Melanie that he doesn't want to do the commercials.